mitchellss/real_time_pose/README.md

 # Real Time Pose

-Real Time Pose is a library for prototyping novel methods of user feedback by creating body-interactive GUIs using computer vison.
+RealTimePose is a library for prototyping novel methods of user feedback by creating body-interactive GUIs using computer vison.

+**RealTimePose is a prototype.
+No guarantees can be made about the stability of the API or the library itself.**

 ## Installation